 - 1. Before you start working on the fan, disconnect the fan motor from the supply system. - 2.
 Make sure that the device cannot be switched back on. - 3.
-Wait until the external fan has stopped before you continue. - 1.
-Secure the external fan unit against falling before you start working. - 2.
-Loosen the fixing screws that secure the external fan unit to the bearing shield. - 3.
+Wait until the external fan has reached a standstill before you start work. - 1.
+Secure the external fan cowl against falling before you start working. - If a speed sensor is installed, it is located inside the external fan cowl.
+Separate the broughtout cables of the speed sensor before removing the external fan cowl in the corresponding terminal box. - 3.
+Loosen the fixing screws that secure the external fan cowl on the enclosure. - 4.
 Observe existing retaining components and retain them for the reassembly.